gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

         }
     }
     ```
    This is where we create a date query from the larger query that WooCommerce supplies to our component, in order to pass it over to `ReportFilters` that requires it.
 This is where we're getting a currency setting from WooCommerce and use it to initialize a `Currency` object that we will later use for currency formatting.
-We're also saving both `dateQuery` and `currency` to `SalesByCountryReport`'s state because we'll need to pass them to other components.
+We're also saving both `dateQuery` and `currency` to `SalesByCountryReport`'s state because we'll need to pass these values to other components.
 Note that the method used to create a date query is not implemented yet, so let's fix this.

 3. Create a new method in the `SalesByCountryReport` class:
     ```javascript